MarkoPaul0/PrettyNSharp/README.md

 * Run

 ### To use PrettyNSharp in your own solution
-* Add the PrettyNSharp project file [PrettyNSharp.csproj](prettynsharp/PrettyNSharp.csproj) to your solution (c.f.
+* Add the [PrettyNSharp project](prettynsharp/PrettyNSharp.csproj) to your solution (c.f.
 [Add existing project to solution](https://docs.microsoft.com/en-us/sql/ssms/solution/add-an-existing-project-to-a-solution?view=sql-server-2017))
-* Add a reference to PrettyNSharp to the project(s) in your solution which will use PrettyNSharp (c.f [Add project reference](https://msdn.microsoft.com/en-us/library/hh708954.aspx))
+* Add a PrettyNSharp reference to every project in your solution using it (c.f [Add project reference](https://msdn.microsoft.com/en-us/library/hh708954.aspx))
-* (Optional) If you want to use my SVG designs, add a reference to the PrettyNSharp [SVG Dictionary](prettynsharp/SVGLibrary.xaml) in your App.xaml. (c.f.
+* (Optional) If you want to use my SVG designs, add a reference to the PrettyNSharp [SVG Dictionary](prettynsharp/SVGLibrary.xaml) in your App.xaml (c.f.
 [Use SVG defined in PrettyNSharp](https://github.com/MarkoPaul0/PrettyNSharp/wiki/Use-SVG-designs-defined-in-PrettyNSharp))
-* Add a namespace to each xaml file using a PrettyNSharp control
+* Add the following PrettyNSharp xmlns mapping `xmlns:pns="clr-namespace:PrettyNSharp;assembly=PrettyNSharp"` in all XAML files using PrettyNSharp controls (c.f.
+[Mapping to custom assemblies](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/xaml-namespaces-and-namespace-mapping-for-wpf-xaml#mapping-to-custom-classes-and-assemblies))
-* You're ready to rock :thumbsup:
+* You're ready to rock :thumbsup: If you have issues, look at the [ExampleWPFApp](/examples/ExampleWPFApp)

 ## Usage
 The PrettyNSharp library contains 3 types of controls: the **SharpDisplay**, the **SharpButton**, and the **SharpCheckbox**.